schorts99/shared-kernel/README.md

 - **DomainEventRegistry:** Centralized registry for hydrating polymorphic domain events from serialized primitives.
 - **EventSubscriber:** Interface for subscribing to specific event types with clean, type-safe handlers.
 - **InMemoryEventStore:** Simple event store for tracking and replaying events, with retry metadata and bounded requeue support.
+- **DeadLetterStore / InMemoryDeadLetterStore:** Dedicated store for capturing events that failed after max retries.
+Provides inspection (all()), clearing, and replay support.

 ### 🧭 CQRS (Command Query Responsibility Segregation)
 - **Command / CommandHandler:** Define write-side operations that encapsulate intent and state changes.
 Handlers execute domain logic for commands like CreateUserCommand or SendReportCommand.